 Early in Christian history, the words soon became "Lord, have mercy, Christ have mercy, Lord have mercy."
-They became the opening words of solemn Christian liturgy, and then, later, set to music in the great "Kyries" of the masses of Johann Sebastian Bach.
+They became the opening words of solemn Christian liturgy.
+Later, they were set to music in the great "Kyries" of the masses of Johann Sebastian Bach (and of Maurice Duruflé, whose music we will worship with, next week).

 In old Russia, a lonely monk wanted to learn how to follow the instructions of First Thessalonians 5:17, "Pray without ceasing."
 How can one pray without ceasing?
-That monk learned that he could pray while he breathed in and out, with a prayer that we now know as "the Jesus Prayer:"
+He learned that he could pray while he breathed in and out, with a prayer that we now know as "the Jesus Prayer."